-3.8.
-Sharing Source Files Between Multiple Programs
+8. Sharing Source Files Between Multiple Programs

 It's common to re-use code by sharing source files between multiple programs.
 One way to do this is to create a library from the common source files, which can then be linked into resulting programs.
-(Creating libraries is discussed in Chapter 4, below.)
+(Creating libraries is discussed in Chapter 4, Building and Linking with Libraries, below.)